Gray-OREO/Deeplearning-Noticer/README.md

 This is a program which can monitoring specified process on GPU.
 Firstly, you should know the PID by 'nvidia-smi' on terminal.
 After typing the PID, the program will monitor the state of this process, which will notices you when the process over or be killed.

 ## How to use?
-1. Setting two parameters in notice.py.
+1. Replace two parameters in notice.py.
 2. Run your own deeplearning program.
 3. Run GPU_pm.py and type in the PID of your own program.